Get two new free healthy recipes each week. Sign Up

 What is coconut flour?

-Coconut flour is very high in fiber and also contains potassium, iron, and 3 grams of protein in just 2 tbsp.
+Coconut flour is very high in fiber and also packs potassium, iron, and three grams of protein into just two tablespoons.

-This recipe has only been tested with coconut flour, so use one of the following recipes instead if you’d prefer to use a different flour:
+This recipe has only been tested with coconut flour, so use one of the following recipes instead if you prefer a different flour:

 For almond flour cookies, make these Keto Cookies.

-For oat flour cookies, make these Healthy Chocolate Chip Cookies.
+To make oat flour cookies, try these Healthy Chocolate Chip Cookies.

-For cookies with spelt or white flour, make these Vegan Chocolate Chip Cookies.
+For cookies with spelt or white flour, make Vegan Chocolate Chip Cookies.

 How to make coconut flour cookies

 Preheat the oven to 325 degrees Fahrenheit, and line a cookie sheet with parchment paper.
-(If using a silicon baking mat, you can skip the parchment.)
+If using a silicon baking mat, you can skip the parchment paper.

-The cookies don’t flatten on their own, so I like to press them down into cookie shapes before baking.
-If you prefer cookie balls, this step isn’t required.
+These cookies do not flatten on their own, so I like to press them down into cookie shapes before baking.
+If you prefer cookie balls, this flattening step is not required.

 How To Make Coconut Flour Cookies